 \section{OTOC computation}

 An important feature of the SYK model is that for large $N$ and in the low-temperature limit, it is maximally chaotic and is a quintessential example of a fast scrambler.
-A defining feature of such systems is that the quantum information shared between a small number of elementary degrees of freedom is rapidly distributed into exponentially many degrees of freedom.
-This is known as `scrambling'.
-Since black holes are known to be the fastest scramblers in nature, finding similar behavior in a non-gravitational quantum many-body system is highly non-trivial.
-This is one reason why the SYK model is considered to be important for understanding aspects of quantum gravity.
-To quantify this chaos in a quantum system, one considers the out-of-time (OTO) commutator between two operators $W$ and $V$ given by \cite{Hosur:2015ylk, Fu:2016yrv, Kitaev:2017awl, Lantagne-Hurtubise:2019svg}:
+A defining feature of such systems is that quantum information shared between a small number of elementary degrees of freedom is rapidly distributed into exponentially many degrees of freedom.
+This is known as `scrambling' and black holes are known to be the fastest scramblers in nature.
+To quantify the chaos, one considers the out-of-time (OTO) commutator between two operators $W$ and $V$ given by \cite{Hosur:2015ylk, Fu:2016yrv, Kitaev:2017awl, Lantagne-Hurtubise:2019svg}:

-In general $C(t)$ starts from zero, and becomes significant at some later time $t$, which one refers to as scrambling time (also Ehrenfest time) denoted by $t_{*}$.
-By considering the commutator expansion, we can define the out-of-time order correlators (OTOC)\footnote{These were first introduced with reference to the study of disordered superconductors \cite{1969JETP...28.1200L}.
-In fact, OTOC is also closely related to the thermal average of signals from Loschmidt echo as explored in \cite{PhysRevLett.124.160603} } as:
+In general $C(t)$ starts from zero, and becomes significant at some later time $t$, which one refers to as scrambling time.
+By considering the commutator expansion, we can define the out-of-time order correlators (OTOC)\footnote{These were first introduced in the study of disordered superconductors \cite{1969JETP...28.1200L}.
+OTOC is also closely related to the thermal average of signals from Loschmidt echo \cite{PhysRevLett.124.160603} }: